PierreRochard/bitcoin-investment-theses/README.md

 robbed and it is not a scalable solution for anything but the smallest business.

 ### 5. Speculative trading

+Thesis: Bitcoin exchanges are open for trading 24/7.
+On top of Bitcoin's volatility, they also offer up to 100x leverage.
+Tech-savvy traders are building bots that use the exchanges' public APIs to execute their strategies.
+The execution engines of exchanges are moving from AWS to dedicated hosting, in the same facilities where US equities trade.
+Exchanges are the most profitable businesses in the Bitcoin ecosystem, offering both spot and futures products.
+Speculators can now profit both by going long and going short.
+The limited supply of bitcoins has led to repeated speculative frenzies, where fortunes have been made and lost.

+Anti-thesis: Speculation is zero-sum, eventually bad traders will run out of capital and good traders will see diminishing profits and move to greener pastures.
+Bitcoin's volatility has been decreasing as its liquidity increases.
+The markets are manipulated to favor whales and they will be shutdown or become boring when government regulators intervene to stop manipulation.
+The speculative frenzies are faked by wash-trading volume and fractional reserve exchanges.

 ### 6. Ponzi scheme
 ### 7. Money laundering
 ### 8. FOMO buyers